crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

 Deploy a cluster directly
 =========================

-In this tutorial, we will provide a step by step guide to deploying a cluster from scratch.
+In this tutorial, we will provide a step-by-step guide to deploying a cluster from scratch.
 Our recommended procedure assumes you have completed the :ref:`signup process <sign-up>` and have created an organization (either through AzureAD setup or through the Amazon Cognito signup process).
 The simplest way to then deploy a cluster quickly is to subscribe to CrateDB Cloud using your credit card.
 Here we will explain how to do so, from the initial subscribing to the deployment itself.
 Our payment processing and billing are powered by `Stripe`_.
+It is also to use your AWS or Azure subscription as a payment.

 .. rubric:: Table of contents